 Our Shipping Coordinator will send you the shipping contact and tracking information once your order is in transit.

-Though we strive to have on time deliveries, shipping is not an exact science and weather or traffic delays can effect shipments.
+Though we strive to have on time deliveries, shipping is not an exact science and weather, or traffic delays can affect shipments.
 We work with reliable carriers, and should anything happen to change your delivery date, we will do our best to inform you ahead of time and mitigate the issue.

 Can I, or will I need to contact the carrier directly?

 You are welcome to contact the carrier directly to discuss the details of your delivery.
 Your tracking email will contain the website and customer service number of the company handling your shipment.
 Please reference your tracking number when communicating with them.